 Woodward is a post disciplinary artist; she delights in sharing her rare and particular perspective.
 Having always created art, but with diverse work and academic background there is a burden of knowledge and experience that come through in her work.

-What Life is This if Full of Care We Have No Time To Stand And Stare, Chrissie Cotter Gallery
+What Life is This if Full of Care We Have No Time To Stand And Stare.
+Solo show at Chrissie Cotter Gallery

 Place and Image, Shine forth upon our clouded hills?, Articulate Project Space